Skip to the main content

 • Order waiting room supplies such as coffee, bottled water, and magazines

-In hospitals, medical clinics, and veterinary clinics, receptionists also obtain information from patients or animal owners, direct people to the appropriate treatment areas, and keep admission records.
+In hospitals, medical clinics, and veterinary clinics, receptionists also obtain information from patients or animal owners, direct people to the appropriate treatment areas, provide any consent forms or follow-up care instructions to the patient, contact third parties such as insurance companies, and keep admission records.

 Working Conditions